2018 Global Languages Showcase

 Ashtin McKinney, Murray High School

 The Kentucky World Language Association’s World Language Showcase will be held on March 24, 2018 at the University of Kentucky in Lexington.
 While participation in a regional language showcase is not a prerequisite to compete at the KWLA event, it can help students fine tune their projects and performances for state competition.
 Note that while rules for the Murray State and KWLA events are similar, they are not the same.
 More information about the KWLA event can be found at www.kwla.org.
-Participation in both events is not only possible, but encouraged!
+Participation in both events is encouraged!

 Madisonville North Hopkins High School students performing "Ritmos latinos" at the